thiagoloureiro/DebuggerHelper/README.md

 # DebuggerHelper
-Debugger Attach Helper with VisualStudio and External Components
+Debugger Attach Helper for VisualStudio and External Components